 - If you can’t afford to pay for the acquisition of customers, you don’t have a business.

-- To achieve security, stability, and consistency in your business, you must have the ability to acquire customers from paid traffic.
+- To achieve security and stability in your business, you must acquire customers from paid traffic.

 - You should prioritize setting up a marketing funnel.